nuxeo/doc.nuxeo.com-content/src/corg/developer-environment-setup/intellij-idea-setup.md

 labels:
     - intellij
     - idea
+toc: true
 ---

 ## Download and Install IntelliJ IDEA

-You can [download][idea-download] the latest version of IntelliJ IDEA from Jet Brains, the official website.
+You can [download](https://www.jetbrains.com/idea/download/) the latest version of IntelliJ IDEA from Jet Brains, the official website.
 It supports all the platforms including Mac OS, Windows, and Linux.
 IntelliJ has two editions: Community Edition and Ultimate Edition.
 Nuxeo sources code work with both of them.
 Once downloaded, install